Support available to graduate students

-Support available to graduate students**

 Occasionally an incoming student is offered a GA appointment, which is similar in terms to the TA appointments, except that the student's duties are to work on research with a particular faculty member, rather than to teach.

 The department at present has more teaching assignments that need to be filled than can be filled by the TAs and faculty, so additional teaching assignments for extra pay are available to most interested graduate students during the academic year.
 Language in the current contract is interpreted to mean that TAs or GAs who have not passed their qualifier are not allowed to take on extra sections for extra pay.
 This change was effective as of spring term 2020.

 For the two summer months of July and August, support is generally available in the form of research positions or summer teaching appointments.
-While there is no fixed pay for the summer research positions, most faculty with grants pay their students at about the same monthly rate, about $3,000/month, as the TA and GA academic year appointments.
+While there is no fixed pay for the summer research positions, most faculty with grants pay their students at about the same monthly rate, about $3,500/month for AY 2023-24, as the TA and GA academic year appointments.

 TAs and GAs who receive full academic or calendar year appointments are considered state employees, and they and their dependents / family are eligible for the same health plans and benefits as the faculty and staff are offered.
 All other students, such as those with partial year appointments or Fellows, are only eligible for the student / Fellow health plans.
 Students are required to have health insurance, but coverage through Rutgers can be waived for students with outside coverage.

 Most advanced students move from TA support to GA support funded by the research grants of various faculty members.
 GA appointments can be either for the 10-month academic year or for the 12-month calendar year.
 The monthly stipends are slightly less for CY appointments than for AY appointments.

 Advanced students are also eligible for department or university competitive Fellowships.
 See Awards, Prizes, and Fellowships.